Luiz Inacio Lula da Silva Fast Facts

 April 19-May 19, 1980 - As one of the leaders of a metalworkers union strike, is arrested after police confront workers.
 He is held for 31 days.

-November 1982 - Comes in fourth in the gubernatorial race for the state of Sao Paolo.
+November 1982 - Comes in fourth in the gubernatorial race for the state of Sao Paulo.

-1983 - Helps found the Central -nica dos Trabalhadores, a national trade union confederation.
+1983 - Helps found the Central Única dos Trabalhadores, a national trade union confederation.

 1986 - Elected to the Brazilian congress.